Knowing the cost of running an electrical appliance is useful, and easy with this power usage calculator.

 1. Cost of one kilowatt hour (kWh) of electricity.
 This should be on your power bill.

 2. The power used by the appliance.
 The power rating of an appliance is normally written on a sticker, label or plate (often at the back or under the appliance).
-For standby power, use a power meter or look in the specifications for the appliance.
+It is also common these days for manufacturers to state the standby power of their appliances, although you may need to find the detailed specifications to read this.

 3. How many hours the appliance is used in a day.
 This is an estimate of the average hours used.
 To calculate standby power, enter 24.